Diploma Programme curriculum

 All of these subjects may be studied at higher level or standard level except world religions, which is SL only.

 Global politics is an exciting new addition to group 3, offering students an opportunity to explore fundamental political concepts such as power, liberty and equality, in a range of contexts and at a variety of levels.
-Global politics will be offered as a pilot course from 2012 and it is intended that this course will be available on mainstream offer from September 2015.
+Global politics will be offered as a pilot course from 2012 and it is intended that this course will be available as open pilot offer from September 2015.
 Please note that at this stage only schools authorised to take part in the pilot may offer the course.

 Studying any one of these subjects provides for the development of a critical appreciation of: